Dissidents in Turkey's nationalist opposition blame AKP for legal limbo

 Bahceli's faction sought an injunction to block the meeting but an Ankara court upheld the dissidents' countersuit.
 Only minutes later, state-broadcaster TRT reported verdicts from two other local courts that would halt the congress.

-The AK Paarty has increased its influence over the courts in recent years and its opponents say the legal chaos surrounding the congress results from its efforts to keep Bahceli in power.
+The AKP has increased its influence over the courts in recent years and its opponents say the legal chaos surrounding the congress results from its efforts to keep Bahceli in power.

-"This is a direct intervention from the AK Party and government to the MHP congress and it is unacceptable," the dissidents said in their statement.
+"This is a direct intervention from the AK Party and government to the MHP congress and it is unacceptable," the dissidents said in a statement.

+They added that they would turn up at the hotel where the congress was scheduled to take place on Sunday.

 Bahceli has led the MHP for much of the last two decades.
-His party won about 12 percent of the general election last November, getting 40 seats in parliament whose votes the AK Party needs to call a referendum to amend the constitution.
+His party won about 12 percent of the general election last November, getting 40 seats in parliament whose votes the AKP needs to call a referendum to amend the constitution.

-Bahceli loyalists seem willing to do this, but Aksener has vowed she would defend Turkey's current parliamentary system and oppose Erdogan's plan.
+Bahceli loyalists seem willing to do this, but Aksener, a former interior minister, has vowed she would defend Turkey's current parliamentary system and oppose Erdogan's plan.

-AK Party officials reject any suggestions that the government or ruling party are influencing the courts, or that the MHP's leadership battle and their party's efforts to win its support on constitutional change are in any way linked.
+AKP officials reject any suggestions that the government or ruling party is influencing the courts, or that the MHP's leadership battle and AKP efforts to win its support on constitutional change are in any way linked.